 Advance Deposit—Tuition is required of all incoming freshmen, as it solidifies their intent to enroll at IUP.
-Advance Deposit—Housing is required of all students planning to reside on campus.
-All advance deposits are payable
+The Advance Tuition Deposit is payable one semester in advance and is applied to semester charges.

 Full instructional fees will be assessed for each course audited, with the exception that persons on Social Security or equivalent retirement benefits will be granted a remission of fees for such classes where space is available.